pubnub/pubnub-mcp-server/resources/sdk_docs/dart_access-manager.md

 ### Other examples

 #### Grant an authorized client different levels of access to various resources in a single call

-- Grants my-authorized-uuid read to channel-a, channel-group-b, get to uuid-c; read/write to channel-b/c/d; get/update to uuid-d.

 ```
 1var request = pubnub.requestToken(